CIT Student Employee Job Opportunities

 Database Programmer

-Student database programmers work with CIT's Information Systems group to develop, modify and test Banner applications, including KnightWeb.
-Applicants should have some familiarity with computer databases such as Microsoft Access and at least one programming language.
-Student database programmers will be required to complete the introductory Oracle computer-based training modules as part of their early job duties.
+Student database programmers work with CIT's Information Systems group to develop, modify, and test Banner applications, including KnightWeb.
+Ideal applicants would have some familiarity with computer databases such as Microsoft Access and at least one programming language.
+Student database programmers will be required to complete introductory Oracle computer-based training modules as part of their early job duties.
 Additional training will be provided by professional staff as needed.
-This job requires a commitment of 10-20 hours per week, during the normal campus business hours of 8:00am to 4:15pm Monday through Friday.
-Because the opportunity to work in an Oracle database environment for several semesters is a benefit to both the student and CIT, preference is given to qualified juniors, but we invite all qualified students to apply.

 Web Assistant

 Web Assistants work with the campus Web Development Professionals in building and maintaining campus websites.
 This entails designing and implementing both academic and non-academic web pages.
 Applicants should possess strong verbal and written communication skills.
 They should have strong computer skills and be able to explain and teach web page concepts to others.
-Applicants will be expected to possess or develop knowledge of web page technologies including web content management systems, web related software (e.g. Adobe Photoshop), HTML, CSS, Javascript, digital images (gif, jpg, etc), and various media types (e.g. pdf, flash).
-Note that this position does not require programming skills.
-It is focused primarily on web page design.
+Applicants will be expected to possess or develop knowledge of web page technologies including web content management systems, web-related software (e.g. Adobe Photoshop), HTML, CSS, Javascript, digital images (gif, jpg, etc), and various media types (e.g. pdf, flash).
+Note that this position does not necessarily require programming skills.
+It is focused primarily on web page creation and editing.